martinsumner/leveled/docs/ANTI_ENTROPY.md

 So moving forward to phase 2, consideration is being given to having a ``native_aaetree`` capability, that would be supported by the Leveled backend.
 If this capability exists, then when handling a coverage fold for an AAE report, the riak_kv_vnode would request a ``{queue, Folder}`` directly from the backend to be sent to the core_node_worker_pool.
 If such a capability doesn't exist, the ``{queue, Folder}`` would instead be requested from the hashtree PID for that vnode, not the actual backend.
 This would mean any existing leveldb or bitcask users could continue to use AAE as-is, whilst still gaining the support for open-source MDC comparison independent of ring-sizes.

-The primary issue that such an implementation would need to resolve is how to handle the situation when the AAE tree is in the locked state.
-Would it be possible to wait for the lock to be released?
-Should replication comparisons be suspended whilst locks are being held?
-Could the process of locking still support the potential for snapshotting/folding in parallel the lock being held for normal access.
+The primary issue that such an implementation would need to resolve is how to handle the situation when the AAE tree is not in a usable state (for example whilst awaiting completion of a build or a rebuild).
+Would it be possible to wait for the hashtree to be available?
+Could replication comparisons be suspended whilst hashtrees are not ready?
+Could coverage plans be re-computed to account for the fact that no lock can be obtained on the clocked hahstree?

 #### AAE Hashtree locks